 Our Community Wellbeing team exists to ensure that you can get the advice and support you need, so we’ve collected together a list of local and online mental health services and information sites.
 If you have a specific query email us on MGassistance@manorgardenscentre.org.

-If you need urgent support please call 999 or go to your nerest A and E.
+If you need urgent support please call 999 or go to your nearest A and E.

 Many GP surgeries in Islington now have a Practice-based Mental Health Team for more complex issues that may involve medication and longer-term support.
 Book an appointment with your GP for mental health advice and referrals to the practice-based mental health team.

-Stuart Low Trust is a lifeline which brings people living with or recovering from mental health issues together, though our out of hour’s activities.
+Stuart Low Trust is a lifeline which brings people living with or recovering from mental health issues together, through out-of-hours activities.
 Find out about their activities here.

 Office: 0203 317 5774, referral number: 0300 303 0400, email: email@example.com

 Camden City Islington Westminster Bereavement Service (CCIWBS) is a Bereavement Counselling service based in Kentish Town provided by professionally trained volunteer counsellors.
 Their service can be offered for up to 1-2 years, and is counselling rather than peer support.
 Email: firstname.lastname@example.org or phone: 020 7284 0090 (office hours)

 Rethink provides mental health first aid training and useful information.

 Direct Action Project at The Peel delivers mental health workshops and a creative programme with groups of young people and parents.

 Anxiety UK can help if anxiety is affecting your life, from information about medication, to meeting new people or accessing the therapy that’s right for you.